-- How can dynamic knowledge and performance metrics be applied to assess acquisition workforce quality? - How can dynamic knowledge and performance metrics be extended to the tactical edges of warfare organizations?
+- 1. How can dynamic knowledge and performance metrics be applied to assess acquisition workforce quality? - 2.
+How can dynamic knowledge and performance metrics be extended to the tactical edges of warfare organizations?

-In this exploratory study, we examine fast-changing IS acquisition from the perspective of warfare at the tactical edge, and we consider dynamic knowledge and performance measures to both complement and contrast with extant, engineering-oriented metrics used to specify and assess most acquired systems today.
+Building heavily on the exploratory study reported by Nissen (2012b), we summarize fast-changing IS acquisition from the perspective of warfare at the tactical edge, and we discuss dynamic knowledge and performance measures to both complement and contrast with extant, engineering-oriented metrics used to specify and assess most acquired systems today.
 We begin with a summary of KFT and measurement and then follow with the research method guiding the study.
-Preliminary results follow and suggest considerable promise, particularly where acquisition personnel and organizations can learn and track how changing system characteristics correspond with operational performance at the tactical edges of warfare organizations over time.
-This technical report concludes with key observations, limitations, and an agenda for continued research along these lines.
+Results follow and suggest considerable promise, particularly where acquisition personnel and organizations can learn and track how changing system characteristics correspond with operational performance at the tactical edges of warfare organizations over time.